 "It wasn’t the result I was expecting, but it wasn’t a disaster either.
 In Hungary I started 8th and finished where I started, but I could’ve gained a few places if I didn’t have any issues".

 "He did great, but I still don’t understand how I can be this far back.
-I made some mistakes early in the lap, but I don’t think that was the main issue".
+I made some mistakes early in my lap, but I don’t think that was the main issue".

-The Brazilian looks quite happy to have out-qualified his teammate for the 6th time this season and he was optimistic ahead of the race:
+The Brazilian looks quite happy to have out-qualified his teammate for the 6th time this season and he is optimistic ahead of the race:

 "We don’t have the fastest car for qualifying, but we are quite strong in the race.
 Michael always proved how he can recover.
 I hope to win, that would help him and my team".

-The cheers of the Colombian fans gathered by the grandstands on the final corner get louder and louder as soon as a driver sets a time faster than Michael Schumacher’s, but the passion of his fans wasn’t enough to push Montoya to pole position.
+The cheers of the Colombian fans gathered by the grandstands on the final corner get louder and louder as soon as a driver sets a time faster than Michael Schumacher’s, but the passion of his fans isn’t enough to help Montoya to take pole position.

 "I could’ve done better, but I had some issues with the traction control system in the slow corners.
 But it doesn’t matter: I believe Raikkonen and Barrichello were running low on fuel.
 It won’t be an easy race, but I’m looking forward to it".